Title: AI-Enabled Robotics

 Speaker: Prof Yanchun Zhang

 Prof. Yanchun Zhang is a Professor and Director of Centre for Applied Informatics at Victoria University.
 Dr Zhang obtained a PhD degree in Computer Science from The University of Queensland in 1991.
 His research interests include databases, data mining, web services and e-health.
 He has published over 300 research papers in international journals and conference proceedings including ACM Transactions on Computer and Human Interaction (TOCHI), IEEE Transactions on Knowledge and Data Engineering (TKDE), VLDBJ, SIGMOD and ICDE conferences, and a dozen of books and journal special issues in the related areas.
 Dr. Zhang is a founding editor and editor-in-chief of World Wide Web Journal (Springer) and Health Information Science and Systems Journal (Springer), and also the founding editor of Web Information Systems Engineering Book Series and Health Information Science Book Series.
 He is Chairman of International Web information Systems Engineering Society (WISE).
-He was a member of Australian Research Council's College of Experts (2008-2010), and also serves as expert panel member at various international funding agencies such as National Natural Science Fund of China (NSFC), “National 1000 Talents Program” of China, the Royal Society of New Zealand Marsden Fund and National Natural Science Fund of China (NSFC).
+He was a member of Australian Research Council's College of Experts (2008-2010), and also served as expert panel member at various international funding agencies such as the Royal Society of New Zealand Marsden Fund, UK's Medical Research Council and Australia’s NHMRC.

 Keynote abstract: Due to the recent development or maturation of database, data storage, data capturing, and sensor technologies, huge medical and health data have been generated at hospitals and medical organizations at unprecedented speed.
 Those data are a very valuable resource for improving health delivery, health care and decision making and better risk analysis and diagnosis.
 Health care and medical service is now becoming more data-intensive and evidence-based since electronic health records are used to track individuals' and communities' health information (particularly changes).
 These substantially motivate and advance the emergence and the progress of data-centric health data and knowledge management research and practice.